Suggested learning activities:

 ***NEW*** – data and GIS exercise for A Level students

-Explore leaf area, evapotranspiration and temperature data using various statistical techniques to explore the relationship between deforestation and weather.
-Download the Worksheet for students, Answers for teachers and data spreadsheet.
+Explore leaf area, evapotranspiration and temperature data using various statistical techniques to explore the relationship between deforestation and weather on this resource on the RGS website.

 Ask students to write a voiceover for the film, demonstrating their understanding of the concepts involved.